Recommendations for authors to enable web archiving

 This page presents recommendations to create web pages that can be efficiently archived and accessed across time.
 It is impossible to preserve the web without the authors collaboration.

-A web archive works similarly to a web search engine like Google.
+Web archives work similarly to web search engines like Google.
 Therefore, the presented recommendations contribute to create contents that can be correctly processed of both these types of systems.

 The following recommendations were classified in fundamental and advisable.
 They were written with the purpose of helping any author.
 Please contact us if you have any doubt.

 - Maintain address to the same content across time